 New Castle County Hospital/Almouse Cemetery at Farnhurst The "Cemetery in the Woods"

-The New Castle County Hospital Cemetery began as the official cemetery for people who died at the Almshouse/NCC Hospital and were not claimed by friends or family for burial elsewhere.
-In its early years, it also served as a general burial ground for unidentified and/or unclaimed bodies from the New Castle County Morgue, and other indigent people from the area.
+This cemetery served both as the burial grounds for people who died in the Almshouse and had no family who claimed them, and as the “Potter’s Field” for the indigent of New Castle County from 1894 to 1933, including unidentified bodies found in the county and stillborn infants, coroner’s cases, and a few other random people (like three members of the Frisby family, who were killed in a car accident nearby).
 The burials are indicated by small numbered granite markers, similar to the ones in the Spiral Cemetery, but laid out in long, straight rows facing east.
-The number of burials is not at all clear – different sources report anywhere from 2,399 to over 4,000.
+The number of burials is not at all clear – different sources report anywhere from 2,399 to over 4,000, although the highest number recorded in the final death book was grave #2312.
 One newspaper report states that 85% of the original cemetery was covered by the I-295 embankment.

 The last time the cemetery area was cleaned up was sometime during the late 1930s or early 1940s, when the Director of the Delaware State Hospital, Dr. Mesrop Tarumianz, was able to get WPA workers assigned to the task.
 By 1958, the cemetery was again neglected and brush-covered, and the State Highway Department decided to cover up most of the cemetery with the I-295 embankment.
 According to a newspaper report in the Wilmington Morning News on September 11, 1958: